Dassoo/modeling_project/README.md

 It features a little website with CSS and Mirador plus an RDF file for semantic web: **https://dassoo.github.io/modelling_project**

-**IMPORTANT**: For a better user experience, due to GitHub CSS loading issue, I recommend to download the content and open it through a local webserver.
+**IMPORTANT**: For a better user experience, due to GitHub CSS loading issue, I recommend to download the content and open it through a local webserver (ex. using the "Live Server" extension on Visual Studio Code).

 Tools used:
   > Visual Studio Code: https://code.visualstudio.com/ <br />